Picture of Shaam Malik

 Crafting Your Cleaning Business Description

-A cleaning business description is a short summary that explains who you are, what services you offer, and what sets you apart from the competition.
+A cleaning company description is a short summary that explains who you are, what services you offer, and what sets you apart from the competition.
 It’s a vital tool for marketing and should be included on your website, social media profiles, and marketing materials.

 1. Elements of a Strong Cleaning Business Description